seokhyung-lee/OptGraphState/README.md

   resource states, which are three-qubit linear graph states.
 - Computing the corresponding resource overhead, which is quantified by the average number of required basic resource states or fusion attempts.
+- Computing the success probability of graph state generation when the number of provided basic resource states is limited.
 - Visualizing the original graph (of the graph state you want to generate), unraveled graphs, and fusion networks.
 An unraveled graph is a simplified graph where the corresponding graph state is equivalent to the desired graph state up to fusions and single-qubit Clifford operations.
 A fusion network is a graph that instructs the fusions between basic